clolsonus/covid-19/README.md

 there is a weekly ebb and flow, but the overall trend stays pretty consistent.
 USA daily death rate (based on the fit line) finally drops below 1000/day.
 Brazil is now solidly above 1000/day and still accelerating.
-Some future plots suggest the USA death rate will plateau again in June and begin to ramp up in July.
+Some future models suggest the USA death rate will plateau again in June and begin to ramp up in July.
 With everyone getting weary of social distancing and with memorial day activities and summer here, this is not an implausible prediction.